sonic-net/SONiC/doc/console/Portable-Console-Device-High-Level-Design.md

         """
         Retrieves all power supply units available on the portable console device.

-        :return: A list of objects derived from `sonic_psu.pus_base.PsuBase` representing all power supply units available on portable console device.
+        :return: A dict, the key is the index of the portable console device (integer, 0-based), the value is a list of objects derived from `sonic_psu.pus_base.PsuBase` representing power supply units available on a portable console device. e.g.
+                 {
+                     0: [PSU0, PSU1],
+                     1: [PSU0, PSU1],
+                     ...
+                 }
         """
         raise NotImplementedError

-    def get_psu(self, index):
+    def get_psu(self, device_index, psu_index):
         """
         Retrieves power supply unit represented by index (0-based).
+        :param device_index: An integer, the index (0-based) of the portable console device.

-        :param index: An integer, the index (0-based) of the power supply unit to retrieve.
+        :param psu_index: An integer, the index (0-based) of the power supply unit on the specific portable console device to retrieve.
         :return: An objects derived from `sonic_psu.pus_base.PsuBase` representing the specified power supply unit.
         """